 The Nectar of Manjushri’s Speech by Kunzang Pelden is a Padmakara translation into English of Khenpo Kunpal’s original text and it is published by Shambala Publications in 2007.
 This is recommended by Rinpoche as a very useful reference book for the study group.

 The requested commitment is simply to listen, read and study all the lessons without skipping any.
 The lessons include Rinpoche’s teachings and the related text that are posted online.
-All shedra students will be able to access the study materials at any time on the website, so they can connect and avail of the most current material or catch up on past ones if required.
-The study group will progress in such a way that everyone can follow at a level they feel most comfortable with.
-So we warmly invite all who wish to study online under the guidance of Ringu Tulku Rinpoche to avail of this wonderful opportunity.
+All students will be able to access the study materials at any time on the website, so they can connect and avail of the most current material or catch up on past ones if required.
+The study will progress in such a way that everyone can follow at a level they feel most comfortable with.
+So we warmly invite all who wish to study online with Ringu Tulku Rinpoche to avail of this wonderful opportunity.

 The Bodhicharyavatara was written by Shantideva, a famous scholar and yogi of India in the 8th century.
 Shantideva was a prince who became a monk and studied in the legendary Nalanda university.
 He was always very devoted to Manjushri, the Bodhisattva of Wisdom.